 During 2012-2013, the Council established a shared arrangement with North Tyneside Council for Internal Audit and Risk Management Services.
-The Shared Service Management Board which includes the Chief Financial Officers of Northumberland County Council and North Tyneside Council oversees the arrangements across the two councils.
+The Shared Service Management Board which includes the respective Lead Executive Director/Chief Executive and Deputy Leader/Portfolio Holder of Northumberland County Council and North Tyneside Council oversees the arrangements across the two councils.

-Group Arrangements
+Service Group Arrangements

-Each Group is responsible for maintaining effective governance arrangements for its operations.
+Each Service Group is responsible for maintaining effective governance arrangements for its operations.
 Heads of Service sign a Statement of Assurance annually, confirming the governance arrangements that are in place and identifying any areas requiring additional controls.